• Skip to primary navigation

 BATHROOM PRODUCTS TO REMOVE

-Now it is time to visit the bathroom(s) area.
+Now, it is time to visit the bathroom(s) area.
 This area holds many things that will probably not have been used in a while.
-My bathroom has several storage areas and some areas I never look at.
+My bathroom has several storage areas, but I never look at some of them.
 Recently, I decided to visit them, and I cleared out a large bag of stuff that was NEVER used in about 15 minutes.
-Remember it doesn't take long to decide.
+Remember, it doesn't take long to decide.
 Yes - I will keep it, or No - I will let it go.
 Make the decision and move on.

 Remember it doesn't take long to decide.
 Yes - I will keep it, or No - I will let it go.
-Make the decision and move on. via @smqorg Click To Tweet
+Make the decision and move on. via @smqorg Share on XOld makeup, expired makeup, and beauty products.

-First aid kits that have stuff in them that is expired.
+First aid kits have expired stuff in them.

 Old washcloths that are ripped or faded.